 For most of us novice hikers, we recommend the Kalepa Ridge Trail beginning from the Kalalau Lookout in the Waimea region.
 The views are more limited but beautiful still.
 We’ll cover this in the next section!

 For the dedicated hikers, the most popular track is the Kalalau Trail near Ke’e Beach to the North.
-Do not confuse the Kalalau Trail with the Kalalau Lookout, as they are in completely different part of Kauai!
+Do not confuse the Kalalau Trail with the Kalalau Lookout, as they are in completely different parts of Kauai!
 Day-use parking permits should be reserved online prior to your trip.
 These allow you to park in one of the incredibly limited spaces.
 With the day-use permit, you are able to travel only as far as Hanakāpīʻai Beach located 2 miles in.

 There are Nāpali Coast State Wilderness Park camping permits available as well.
 These allow the most dedicated Kauai photographers to travel beyond Hanakāpīʻai Beach.
 Note that this is required to journey past the beach even if you have no intention of actually camping!